mlitola/nodePerformer/README.md

 ### Misc

-This is currently a work very much in processs
+This is currently a work very much in progress.